rbowen/presentations/betterfm/slides.md

 * Told you did it wrong, go back several steps and try again
 * ...
 Give up and go away angry

+???
+Or, more often, you can't even find step one.
+Where is the documentation developed?
+Is it even in revision control?
+Is it in a wiki?
+Is it in a CMS?

 ---
 ## Docs Comments
 * See the “Add a note” link at the bottom of every page of the PHP docs